Chrisfaherty/ci-nft-social-hub/README.md

 ### Browers that I've tested on

 Testing has been carried out on the following browsers:
+There was browser compatability issues that are discussed in the bugs section.
 Therefor this project should be tested on Chrome or firefox on desktop.

 - Googe Chrome